SuleymanCetiner/AB-Testing/README.md

 Basically,if you like more,you read more or if one's story is more attractive,then you wonder what is the next in further phases.
 If you have 0.05 value then you can decide it is a little bit different from each other. p test scores and t test scores are shown at the end of code.

+We also generate number variables for rating.
+If you like more,their rating will be higher than other one but this includes a little bit subjective results.